 Many people forget to take a dose of their medication occasionally.
 Drug nonadherence, not taking medications as prescribed, is common, dangerous, and costly.
 In this Special Feature, we outline some reasons and possible solutions.

 Why is this figure so high?
 In this Special Feature, Medical News Today explores the complex reasons for drug nonadherence and the negative effects — on people and the healthcare system.

 Good medication adherence involves taking prescribed medications according to the instructions of a healthcare professional.
-In many cases, this means taking at least 80% of prescribed doses.
+In many cases, this means taking at least

 More broadly, the